-9. Given the many positive developments and safeguards the EU has put in place for children and young people, coupled with the barriers children and young people often face in getting their voices heard, we urge the European Scrutiny Committee to ensure that additional scrutiny is given to policy areas which have significant impact on under-18s and assessed against impact on their rights.
+9. Given the many positive developments and safeguards the EU has put in place for children and young people, coupled with the barriers they face in getting their voices heard, we urge the Joint Committee on Human Rights to ensure that additional scrutiny is given to policy areas which have significant impact on under-18s and assessed against impact on their rights.

-What are the pressing issues the Committee should ask in dealing with individual proposals?
+What other pressing issues should the Committee consider?